-only for cancer-causing pollutants.
-Superfund reauthorization approved by House committee-May 18 the House Energy and Commerce Committee unanimously approved the Clinton administration's rewrite of the Superfund bill (HR 3800).
-The bill, which was stalled over discarcinogenic contaminants.
-Under the current bill, the FPA has this flexibility agreements on the remedy selection provisions, was resurrected by negotiations between Clinton administration, industry, and environmental groups.
-The compromise measure would set a single national goal for risk. reduction in place of the risk range allowed in the original bill.
+Superfund reauthorization approved by House committee-On May 18 the House Energy and Commerce Committee unanimously approved the Clinton administration's rewrite of the Superfund bill (HR 3800).
+The bill, which was stalled over disagreements on the remedy selection provisions, was resurrected by negotiations between Clinton administration, industry, and environmental groups.
+The compromise measure would set a single national goal for risk reduction in place of the risk range allowed in the original bill.
 The provision was changed to satisfy environmentalists' environmental-justice concerns.

-· require the EPA to set national regulations for chemical contaminants, while allowing the cleanup level to be set according to future use.
+• require the EPA to set national regulations for chemical contaminants, while allowing the cleanup level to be set according to future use.

-· ensure the right of communities to participate in decisions regarding nearby Superfund sites.
+ensure the right of communities to participate in decisions regarding nearby Superfund sites.

 The EPA estimates that the bill would speed cleanups by 10 to 20 percent and cut total Superfund related expenditures by 25 percent.
 Although cleanup standards would change under the measure, the current system of strict, retroactive, and joint and several liability system of responsibility for Superfund site cleanup would remain.
-However, the legislation would allow for a nonbinding, fair-share allocation plans under which cleanup costs would be divided proportionally among potentially responsible parties.
-"Orphan" shares would be covered by the Superfund.
+However, the legislation would allow for a nonbinding, fair-share allobe certified by an approved state program; and require states to develop a viability program as a condition for receipt of revolving loan funds.
+A viability program would assess a water system's managerial, technical, and financial capability to comply with the law.